Descartes

 Customer delivery options

-Are you offering your customers the delivery slots they really want or just what you think they want?
+Are you offering your customers the delivery slots they really want, what you think they want or what you think you can do?

-Allowing customers to select the delivery days and times that suit them, not only provides a better customer service, but provides more time for picking, loading and delivering the goods.
-However, you can only offer this kind of service if you have an automated scheduling solution that continually optimises your deliveries and considers each order as it is placed.
-This method ensures your fleet is never over committed as delivery slots are only offered to the consumer if they are achievable.
-This also allows for some delivery slots to be incentivised with a reduced rate to increase delivery density.
-If there is another delivery planned on the same day in a similar location it will be less expensive to deliver both items in sequence.
-Forward thinking retailers are now offering this as their “green” environmental and lower cost delivery option.
+Allowing customers to select the delivery service they want influences buyer behaviour and minimises abandoned baskets at checkout.
+However, you can only offer consumers choice if you have an automated delivery scheduling solution that continually optimises your deliveries and considers each order at the point of sale.
+This method ensures your fleet is never over-committed as delivery slots are only offered to the consumer if they are achievable.
+This also allows for incentives such as a reduced cost delivery slot to increase delivery density in certain areas with “green slots” alongside a neighbour's delivery.

-Considering all the deliveries in your system can also work the other way, by allowing a delivery to move back a day it can be possible to make the latter day more efficient.
-Some retailers, as mentioned above, are offering this as their “green” or “environmental” option, with consumers selecting the option to, “deliver my goods when another delivery is in my area.”
+Considering all the deliveries in your system can also work the other way, by allowing a delivery to move back a day to make the latter day more efficient.
+Some retailers are offering this as their “green” or “environmental” option, with consumers selecting the option to, deliver goods when another delivery is they area.

 This optimisation of deliveries can only be done if the optimisation process is real-time and continuous.
-The ability to recalculate all deliveries as each individual order is taken requires state of the art algorithms and significant computing power.
+The ability to recalculate all deliveries as each individual order is taken requires complex algorithms and significant computing power.

 Last mile delivery